With the timebox development technique, you can put clear time boundaries on tasks, keeping agile teams moving forward.

-But what is a timebox, and why is it beneficial to developers?
-Read on to learn more about the role timeboxing plays in project management.
+In this article, we answer the question: What is a timebox, and why is it beneficial to developers, CTOs, and IT leaders?
+Read on to learn more about the role timeboxing plays in software project management.

 What Is a Timebox?